lonitra/Flixster/README.md

 ## Notes

-The most challenging thing I encountered while doing this project was understanding how activities interact with one another through Intent, understanding APIs with how they work, and parsing with JSON.
-Through strugging with these concepts in the project, I feel that I learned a lot and am more confident in my understanding.
+The most challenging concepts I encountered while doing this project was understanding how activities interact with one another through Intent, understanding APIs with how they work, and parsing with JSON.
+Through struggling with these concepts in the project, I feel that I learned a lot and am more confident in my understanding.

 ## Open-source libraries used